krptn/krypton/README.md

 # Krypton

-To see this documentation as a website, please see [documentation](https://docs.krptn.dev/index.html).
+To see documentation as a website, please see [documentation](https://docs.krptn.dev/index.html).

 [Link to Github Repo](https://github.com/krptn/krypton)